 Take off time 2255 from Swinderby.
 Hampden 839.
 Crew: Pilot F/Lt Fox, P/O Bartley, F/Sgt.
 Cooper, Sgt.
 Layne.

 The crews were detailed to bomb an aiming point in Cologne.
 The route out was via Orfordness and Namur.
 Unable to find their aiming point they actually bombed a factory situated 15 to 20 miles South West of Cologne.
-The attack was delivered from 16,000 feet and bursts were observed by the crew followed by a huge and exceptionally bright white fire which covered an area about one mile in length.
-There was 7/10th cloud over the target and a cloud base at 6,000 feet.
+The attack was delivered from 16,000 feet and bursts were observed by the crew followed by a huge and exceptionally bright white fire that covered an area about one mile in length.
+There was a 7/10th cloud over the target and a cloud base at 6,000 feet.
 They were amongst a force of 113 aircraft that attacked Cologne.
 Thick cloud obscured their target and only scattered bombing was reported.
 The crew returned to base with no problems with a total time of 5.30 hours.

 6. 24th July 1941 NORTH SEA SEARCH

 Take off time 1100 from Swinderby.
 Hampden 927.
 Crew: Pilot F/Lt Fox, Sgt Layne (Rear Gunner) rest of the crew are unknown.

 The previous day 50 Squadron Hampden I AD843, piloted by Sgt.
 Holme had participated in a raid on Frankfurt.
 The last radio communication from the aircraft was over the North Sea.
 In the morning the squadron commenced a search which met with no success.
 It is presumed Sgt.
 Holme and crew crashed in the North Sea east of the Norfolk coast.
 The bodies of the two gunners washed ashore near Cromer.

 Classified as an operation of 4.30 hours in duration and logged as “North Sea Search, Unsuccessful.”